 A weekly seminar series run by the Ecology & Evolution group, allowing graduate students and others to present their research in a collegial environment.
-All talks are 20 minutes in length, followed by 5-10 minutes of questions, answers and open discussion from the floor.
+All talks are 15 minutes in length, followed by up to 5 minutes of questions, answers and open discussion from the floor.
 Typically, two speakers will present on a given day.
-The Friday Philosophicals is an excellent opportunity to learn the rough and tumble of giving scientific talks, gain feedback from faculty and peers – give feedback to your fellow presenters – and, above all, learn about the unity and diversity of life.
+The Friday Philosophicals is an excellent opportunity to learn the rough and tumble of giving scientific talks, gain feedback from faculty and peers – give feedback to your fellow presenters – and, above all, learn about science, biology and effective science communication.

 For incoming students, the Friday Phils provides an excellent forum to present your proposed research in the form of hypotheses, experimental design and intended use of field, lab or analytical techniques.
 For outgoing students, the forum is ideal for summarizing your key findings and explaining their broader significance.